langfield/Cheat.lean/README.md

 `Cheat.lean` is a field guide to the syntax, symbols, operators, and commands of the Lean 4 functional programming language.
-It is designed to be as friendly as possible to users uninitiated to purely functional programming, type theory, and higher mathematics.
-It is **not** any of the following: tutorial, how-to guide, expository documentation.
+It is designed to be as friendly as possible to users unfamiliar with purely functional programming or type theory.

 This guide will not teach you to how to program in Lean 4.
-It is as terse as possible, eschewing explanation of use cases and design motivations.
-It's sole purpose is to be an answer to the question "where should I look if I have no idea what this notation even does?"
+It's sole purpose is to be an answer to the question:

+> "What does this notation do?"

 ## Symbols and operators